raymondtay/Huff/README.md

 and you can perform the test as follows via `curl` : `curl -v http://localhost:8080/status` which should return a message `System-node OK`.

+# Running via `Docker`

+The presumption is that you should have installed `docker` on the target machine or machines you plan to run this cluster service in.
+You can run this service in two
+modes:

+- As a `development` machine
+- As a `production` machine

+## Run-As-A-Development environment

+TBA.

+## Run-As-A-Production environment

+TBA.

 *TODO*:
 - Insert code snippets w.r.t how to run the server from the `sbt`
 - Insert code snippets w.r.t how to run the packaging from `sbt`, including executing